ddc-java/style-guide/docs/sql.md

 ### Table &amp; view aliases

-1. Table/view aliases **must be** used in multi-table `FROM` clauses---that is, in all join expressions.
+1. Table/view aliases **must be** used in multi-table `FROM` clauses---that is, in all join expressions---unless the table name is 5 characters or less in length.

 2. The `AS` keyword **must be** used when declaring an alias.